charlesxiang98/charles.xiang.github.io/README.md

-Hi，My name is Charles, a Software Engineer.
+Hi，My name is Charles, a Software Engineer located in New York.

 My Tech Stack is as follows:
 Languages & Database: JAVA 8 / J2EE, Python, Linux, SQL(MySQL), NoSQL(MongoDB), Hibernate